CarlosGongorar/EBook-Project/specifications/project_specs.md

 - The personal information of the users must be treated confidentially and protect against unauthorized access.
 - Links provided to read books must be verified to avoid security problems for the users.

-## Stakeholders
-- Clients: People who are interested in the different types of books.
-- Authors: People who want to get recognition of their books and they can receive a tip.
-- Editorials: Entities that provides the publication rights
-- Administrators: People who want to improve the number of people using the application and receive more money.

-## Business model

-Is a web application that provides a service of EBook reader where you can find important information about books, their authors, read opinions from other readers, and also has the book's link to read them.
-This helps people that are interested in reading books.

 ## User Stories

 - As a __user__ I want to __access__ to a big collection of different books of different authors and genres __to have__ variety.